-Claim: Entering your PIN in reverse at any ATM will summon the police.
+Entering your PIN in reverse at any ATM will automatically summon the police.

-Origins: This seemingly helpful heads-up began circulating on the Internet in September 2006.
-However, "seemingly" is only a chimera, in that entering one's Personal Identification Number (PIN) in reverse at Automated Teller Machines (ATMs) does not summon the police.
+However, the word “seemingly” applies in this case because the tip is only a chimera, as entering one’s Personal Identification Number (PIN) in reverse at Automated Teller Machines (ATMs) does not automatically summon the police.

 The Credit Card Accountability Responsibility and Disclosure Act of 2009 compelled the Federal Trade Commission to provide an analysis of any technology, either then currently available or under development, which would allow a distressed ATM user to send an electronic alert to a law enforcement agency.
 The following statements were made in the FTC’s April 2010 report in response to that requirement: